Escalation in Syria means EU less likely to soften stance on Russia

 "There is just no appetite for an easing of sanctions now.
 Ukraine is one thing, but what is going on in Syria creates no atmosphere for any overall improvement in ties with Russia," said one diplomat in Brussels.

-EU leaders will discuss their ties with Russia in Brussels on Oct.
-20-21.
+EU leaders will discuss their ties with Moscow on Oct.
+20-21 in Brussels.
 The bloc's main economic sanctions against Russia over Ukraine are now in place until the end of January.

+The sanctions include restrictions on Russia's access to international financing, curbs on defense and energy cooperation with Moscow, a blacklist of people and entities and limitations on doing business with the Russian-annexed Crimea.

 Italian Prime Minister Matteo Renzi has long called for a substantial debate, saying that the crisis in Ukraine, where Russia backs rebels in the country's east, must not rule out more economic cooperation.